 LinkedIn is one of the fastest-growing social channels for business networking.
-However, despite its growing popularity and more than 467 million users, there are still a lot of things that remain unclear about the way it functions.
+However, despite its growing popularity and more than 467 million users, there are still some questions that remain unclear among its community.
 Today, I decided to recompile and answer 50 common (and not so common, but useful) LinkedIn questions that many of you might have looked for at some point of your social media presence.

 So, let’s go!

 Yes, there is a limit of 30,000 connections – even for Premium accounts.
 Currently, there isn’t any way to surpass this limit – for this reason, some users have multiple accounts.

 2. What is the reason behind this limit?

 LinkedIn focuses on quality rather than quantity.
 The limit regulates accounts whose sole purpose is to have a lot of connections – the general idea is that you can’t possibly know or communicate with more than 30,000 (even this seems too much!) people on a professional level.
 So, it makes no sense to have too many connections.

 3. What happens when you reach 30,000+ connections?